stefanhuber1993/RaspberrySky/README.md

 ## Usage
-Start web.py on Raspberry Pi.
+Start web.py on Raspberry Pi or at Laptop attached to webcam attached to telescope.
 Will open server on 0.0.0.0:5000.
 Access this address with browser on Raspberry Sky (or over local network).

 ## Dependencies